copsTvFan/cops-episode-guide/guide.md

 AKA Kids in Danger.

-- (Riverside County CA -- 6:13 PM Officer Assistance Call) Sheriff's Dept --
+- (Riverside County, CA -- 6:13 PM Officer Assistance Call) Sheriff's Dept --
   Jurupa Valley Station -- Deputy Roman Pluimer says he takes a lot of things for granted when kissing his family goodbye.
 You don't think about it until things go sideways and you might not come home.
 He makes sure he means it